-Dr. Hickey has had the opportunity to sit on medical admission committees for universities in British Columbia and Ontario during both residency training and as a faculty member.
+Dr. Hickey has sat on medical admission committees for universities in British Columbia and Ontario during residency training and as a faculty member.
 His guidance has led to multiple successful medical placements in recent years.
-As someone who was not accepted to medical school on his first application, Dr. Hickey understands the trials and stresses of working through the challenging medical admission process and how best to enhance your application after an unsuccessful first attempt or, better yet, find success on your first application!
+As someone who was not accepted to medical school on his first application, he understands the trials and stresses of working through the challenging medical admission process and how best to enhance an applicant’s application after an unsuccessful first attempt or, better yet, find success on their first application.
+Dr. Hickey currently enjoys a full and rewarding career that includes interesting and challenging work as a forensic pathologist, supervision and guidance of medical trainees from two of Canada’s preeminent universities, and active research in a program that explores causes of preventable accidental deaths.

-Undergraduate: University of Guelph
+Undergraduate: BS, University of Guelph

-Medical School: University of British Columbia
+Medical School: MD, PhD, University of British Columbia

 Residency: University of British Columbia